 In May 2013, we entered into the loan and security agreement with Silicon Valley Bank.
 Under the terms of the loan and security agreement, we borrowed \$5.0 million.
 Loan advances under the loan and security agreement accrue interest at a fixed rate of 2.0% above the prime rate.
 In November 2014, we amended the loan and security agreement and borrowed an additional \$5.0 million.
 Each loan advance included an interest-only payment period.
-During 2014, we paid principal payments of \$0.7 million on the first \$3.0 million of advances.
-During the years ended December 31, 2017, 2016 and 2015, we paid principal payments of \$2.6 million, \$3.3 million and \$1.8 million, respectively, on the \$10.0 million of advances.
-We are required to pay a fee of 4% of the total loan advances at the end of the term of the loan.
-There are no financial covenants associated with the loan and security agreement.
-As of December 31, 2017, we had \$1.5 million in outstanding principal under the loan and security agreement.
+During the years ended December 31, 2018, 2017, and 2016, we paid principal payments of \$1.5 million, \$2.6 million, and \$3.3 million, respectively, on the \$10.0 million of advances.
+We were required to pay a fee of 4% of the total loan advances at the end of the term of the loan.
+There were no financial covenants associated with the loan and security agreement.
+As of December 31, 2018, we had no outstanding principal and interest under the loan and security agreement.